-General Meeting: Please check with the President of AGSA about meeting times during the COVID-19 Pandemic.
+General Meeting: Please check with the President of AGSA about meeting times and dates.

-Executive Board Meeting: Please check with the President of AGSA about meeting times during the COVID-19 Pandemic.
+Executive Board Meeting: Please check with the President of AGSA about meeting times and dates.

-The two annual departmental social events are the Hale G. Smith Pig Roast held every fall, and the

-Robert C. Dailey Fish Fry held every spring.
+The two annual departmental social events are the Hale G. Smith Pig Roast held every fall, and the Robert C. Dailey Fish Fry held every spring.
 All events are subject to weather and health safety policies.